Aciclovir (oral) for viral infections

 - Tablets: 200 mg, 400 mg, 800 mg

 - Dispersible tablets: 200 mg, 400mg, 800mg

 - Liquid medicine (suspension): 200 mg in 5 mL or 400 mg in 5 mL sugar-free (Zovirax contains sorbitol)

 Aciclovir works best when it is given four or five times over 24 hours.

-- For four times a day: ideally this is every 6 hours through the day and night.
-To not wake a sleeping child, it can be given first thing in the morning, at about midday, late in the afternoon and at bedtime.
-Ideally these times should be at least 4 hours apart (e.g. 8 am, midday, 4pm and 8pm).
+- For four times a day: Ideally this is every 6 hours through the day and night, but if you do not want to wake a sleeping child, aciclovir can be given first thing in the morning, at about midday, late in the afternoon and at bedtime.
+Ideally these times should be at least 4 hours apart (e.g. 8 am, 12 noon, 4 pm and 8 pm).

 Give the medicine at about the same times each day so that this becomes part of your child’s daily routine, which will help you to remember.

 How much should I give?

 Your doctor will work out the amount of Aciclovir (the dose) that is right for your child.
 The dose will be shown on the medicine label.